mwpennell/ubc-biol548o-w2020/lectures/lecture7-scripting.md

 In a new document `lecture7-exercises.R`, write code to do this.
 Add, commit, and push.

-* Treat functions like a black box
-  * *Draw a box on board showing inputs->function->outputs*
-  * The only things the function knows about are the inputs we pass it
-  * The only thing the program knows about the function is the output it produces

-* Walk through function execution (using debugger)
-    * Call function
-	* Assign 0.8 to length, 1.6 to width, and 2.0 to height inside function
-	* Calculate volume
-	* Send the volume back as output
-	* Store it in `shrub_vol`

-* Treat functions like a black box.
-    * Can't access a variable that was created in a function
-        * `> volume`
-        * `Error: object 'width' not found`
-    * Or an argument by name
-        * `> width`
-        * `Error: object 'width' not found`
-    * 'Global' variables can influence function, but should not.
-        * Very confusing and error prone to use a variable that isn't passed in as an argument

 ### Exercise 2

 The length of an organism is typically strongly correlated with its body